vbmartinez4/School_District_Analysis/README.md

 ## Challenge Summary

-1. The overall passing rate for Thomas High School has shifted, originally having a passing rate of 91% to 65% now.
-2. Now the data at the ninth grade level for Thomas High School reflects “NaN”, after originally having high averages of around 83 for both math and reading scores.
-3. There were shifts in the averages of the math and reading scores
-4. The district rates also shifted as a result of the changes in the data, caused a slight decrease in all of the rates in every category.
+There are four distinct changes in the updated school district analysis that were noticed after conducting the changes in the ninth graders results at Thonas High School.
+First, the overall passing rate for Thomas High School has shifted, originally having a passing rate of 91% to 65%.
+A significant change and decrease in the overall passing rate for the school.
+Secondly, the data at the ninth grade level for Thomas High School reflects “NaN”, after originally numerical averages for both math and reading scores.
+It is the only school in the dataset to have results replaced and alter its overall school and grade performance.
+There were also shifts in the averages of the math and reading scores, causing the rate in both subject fields to fall slightly.
+Lastly, the overall district rates also shifted as a result of the changes in the data, caused a slight decrease in all of the rates in every category that encompassesd the 15 schools.